Healthdirect Free Australian health advice you can count on.

 Treatment of long-sightedness

-The most common treatment is glasses, especially for reading and other near work, but sometimes also for distance.
+The most common treatment is glasses, especially for reading and other near work.
+Some people with long-sightedness also wear their glasses for distance.
 Your optometrist might recommend eye exercises.

-Laser refraction surgery can correct long-sightedness, and might be suitable for adults, although it is not recommended for children.
+Laser refraction surgery can correct long-sightedness.
+Ask your optometrist if it is suitable for you.
+Laser surgery is not recommended for children.

-Even if you have no concerns about your vision, it is best to have your eyes checked every 2 years.
+Even if you have no concerns about your vision, it's best to have your eyes checked every 2 years.

 Learn more here about the development and quality assurance of healthdirect content.